BioGeMT/miRBench_paper/code/excluded_families_testset/README.md

 **Input:**
 * Original dataset (TSV format)
-* File containing families to filter by (from unique_family_counter.py output)
+* File containing families to filter by.
+This file contains all families that are unique the original dataset compared to other datasets.
+It is the output of unique_family_counter.py.
+The noncodingRNA_fam values of this file will be selected and removed from the original file into a new dataset (see excluded dataset output).
+The remaining original dataset after this removal will be saved (see remaining dataset output)
 * Both files must contain a 'noncodingRNA_fam' column

 **Output:**
 * Two TSV files:
-  * One containing rows with matching families (excluded dataset)
+  * One containing rows with the unique noncodingRNA_fam values that were removed from the original file (excluded dataset)
-  * One containing rows without matching families (leftout dataset)
+  * One containing all the remaining rows after the above removal (remaining dataset)
 * Prints summary statistics showing row counts for both outputs

 **Usage:**